przlada/blog/content/using-map-javascript.md

 Hello guys, how're you doing?
 Hope you're doing great!

-In this post, I want to talk about the **map()** function, a function related to `Arrays` in Javascript that I use a lot and it's very useful for various situations.
+In this post, I want to talk about the **<a href="https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Global_Objects/Array/map" target="_blank">map()</a>** function, a function related to `Arrays` in Javascript that I use a lot and it's very useful for various situations.

 I'll show you guys some real-life examples, hope you guys like it!